March 11, 2021

 Can Employers Opt Out of Workers’ Compensation?

 The answer to this question is “yes.”
 Texas is the only state in the country that allows employers to opt out of workers’ compensation.
 Employers who opt out of carrying workers’ comp may not provide any accident insurance or they may carry private non-subscriber insurance plans.
-There are thousands of non-subscriber employers in Texas, including some very big corporations, such as Walmart, Home Depot and others.
+There are thousands of non-subscriber employers in Texas, including some very big corporations, such as Walmart, Home Depot, and others.
 According to the state’s Division of Workers’ Compensation, approximately 28% of private employers in Texas opt out of providing workers’ comp.
 Public employers cannot opt out and are required to carry workers’ compensation insurance.

 Why Do Employers Opt Out of Workers’ Compensation in Texas?

-Employers opt out for different reasons, but they often do this to try to save money.
+Employers opt-out for different reasons, but they often do this to try to save money.
 Workers’ comp is regulated by the state, so when workers are injured and their claims are approved, certain benefits must be provided in line with state workers’ comp laws.
 These benefits include payment of doctor bills and other medical costs and partial wage replacement.
-However, there’s a limit on the amount of financial help workers receive.
+However, there’s a limit on the number of financial help workers receive.
 And when an employer carries workers’ comp, they can’t be sued by injured employees in the absence of gross negligence.

 When an employer opts out of workers’ comp, they aren’t governed by these state regulations.
-They can control what coverage, if any, that an injured employee gets.
+They can control what coverage if any, an injured employee gets.
 When they carry non-subscriber plans, they can determine what kind of benefits to provide and for how long.
 They can make it hard for injured workers to get benefits at all.

-Employers that Opt Out Can Be Sued
+Employers that Opt-Out Can Be Sued

-But employers who opt out of workers’ compensation also open themselves up to the risk of being sued if workers are injured on the job.
+But employers who opt-out of workers’ compensation also open themselves up to the risk of being sued if workers are injured on the job.
 While employers who carry workers’ comp cannot be sued, those protections are not in place for companies that opt out.
 So there is potentially no limit on how much in compensation a non-subscriber employer (with or without insurance coverage) would have to pay out in a successful legal claim.

-Responsibilities of Employers that Opt Out of Workers’ Comp
+Responsibilities of Employers that Opt-Out of Workers’ Comp

-Even when employers opt out of workers’ comp coverage, they still have duties to employees.
+Even when employers opt-out of workers’ comp coverage, they still have duties to employees.